 Though I wouldn’t exactly call it easy to use, Smartsheet is nothing if not convenient.
 If you’re looking for a complex project management solution but want to focus less of your energy on computer busywork, this is the software for you.
 The creators of Smartsheet have expended a lot of effort to create software that is both practical and efficient.
 The following are just some of the time-saving features of Smartsheet:

-- Mobile Apps: With the much-loved and highly rated iOS app (currently on version 2.7.0), you can access sheets quickly, send updates, add notes, edit sheets, and upload pictures from the mobile device’s camera or photo library.
-A popular Android app with similar features (on version 2.5) has recently been released as well.
-Unfortunately, there is still no specific Smartsheet app for Windows operating systems, but you can quickly login to your account on any mobile device’s internet browser.
+- Mobile Apps: With the much-loved and highly rated iOS app, you can access sheets quickly, send updates, add notes, edit sheets, and upload pictures from the mobile device’s camera or photo library.
+A popular Android app with similar features has recently been released as well.

 - Easy Collaboration: You can invite literally anyone in the world (inside and outside of your company) to view or edit your sheets, absolutely free.
 You don’t even have to send an entire sheet; collaborators can receive rows just as easily.
 Sharing sheets is as simple as clicking a button.
 Smartsheet remembers any email contacts you have used before; you can also import your contact lists from Google, Yahoo, or virtually anywhere else in the cloud.